 The two main categories of anomalies associated with spina bifida are anomalies of the brain and foot deformities.
 In almost all cases of open spina bifida, a typical change in the back of the brain is found (called Arnold-Chiari malformation).
 Many babies will also have extra fluid inside their brain.
 The feet will often be in a clubbed position.
 Some babies will also have other anomalies in their body which can make things more challenging.
 Because of this, a specialized ultrasound is recommended to thoroughly assess the baby.

+Your caregiver may refer you to genetic counselling and genetic testing.
+This may include tests like amniocentesis or chorionic villus sampling (CVS) to check for chromosomal abnormalities and other genetic diagnostic tests such as chromosomal microarray testing or whole exome sequencing.
+Such testing can provide essential information regarding your individual case.
+When an amniocentesis is done, a needle is inserted in your abdomen to collect some fluid from around the baby and test it.
 In rare cases, the neural tube defect is part of a genetic disease, such as Meckel syndrome, Jarcho-Levin syndrome, and Currarino syndrome.
-These disease are more likely if there are other problems dtected on the ultrasound.
-Many women will receive genetic counseling and decide with a specialized doctor if these possibilities should be tested by an amniocentesis.
+These diseases are more likely if there are other problems detected on the ultrasound.
+Many women will receive genetic counselling and decide with a specialized doctor if these possibilities should be tested by an amniocentesis.

 What does it mean for my baby after it is born?